Academic Master

 English

-The theory which narrated that you gain knowledge from your own practical experiences.
-It is basically one the many studies done on human knowledge.
+The theory that you learn from your own practical experiences.
+It is basically one of the many studies done on human knowledge.
 Empiricism basically relies on the evidence or the ideas.
-According to empiricists the customs are formed due to previous experiences.
-Empiricism relies all on evidences and this philosophy clearly puts more influence on the experimental results.
-It is the philosophy that is lying on the sensory experiences of an individual.
+According to empiricists, the customs are formed due to previous experiences.
+Empiricism relies all on evidence, and this philosophy clearly puts more influence on the experimental results.
+It is the philosophy that lies in the sensory experiences of an individual.

-Moving on the definition of relativism in the empiricism, the most common thing that both the philosophies is the word “Truth”.
-Relativism believes in truth and truth basically comes from one and only experience.
-Relativism and Empiricism directly reveal that knowledge and truth both are objective.
-For an empiricist there are only two possibilities one is that he will consider an evidence as a truth or that will be biased to him.
-This clearly shows the relation between both the philosophies.
+Moving on to the definition of relativism in empiricism, the most common thing that both philosophies use is the word “Truth.”
+Relativism believes in truth, which basically comes from one and only experience.
+Relativism and Empiricism directly reveal that both knowledge and truth are objective.
+For an empiricist, there are only two possibilities: one is that he will consider evidence to be the truth, or the other will be biased toward him.
+This clearly shows the relation between both philosophies.

-Furthermore looking at the relation between empiricism and hedonism we can observe many things.
+Furthermore, looking at the relation between empiricism and hedonism, we can observe many things.
 Hedonism is directly related to the pleasure of human beings.
-Both philosophies come on one point that what is good should be followed.
-As the evidence is the base of the empiricism, it directly shows that both philosophies are interlinked and are relating on one point that every perspective can be evidence either a good or a bad.
+Both philosophies come to one point: what is good should be followed.
+As the evidence is the base of empiricism, it directly shows that both philosophies are interlinked and relate to one point and that every perspective can be good or bad evidence.

 B: